denironyx/Data-Warehouse-Systems/Creating an ETL Solution with SSIS/README.md

 In Data flow the arrow represents data flowing from one task to another.
 The Blue arrow represents good data(data that was successfully read or transformed), while the RED arrow represent bad data or data that there have been an error in.

 In some ETL process you only need to insert new rules, that is in areas where data may have changed.
 In orther situations you may have to delete everything that's in the table and completely reload the data.
 In this project we are going to Truncate a table and reload the data.
 The table Truncated will be reload from the flat file source.

+### Debugging SSIS Package
+- Setting break points in the Control Flow area

+Data flow tab doesn't have the concept of breakpoint.
+But, it can allow use see the data as it is flowing, causing the machine to pause while we view it as it is flowing.
+Which can be done by enabling the data viewer.